 Jill Sheffield is the founder and president of Women Deliver, and also the founder of Family Care International (FCI), a distinguished non-governmental organization and winner of the 2008 United Nations Population Award for outstanding work in sexual and reproductive health and rights.

-Kelly Thompson is the Global Education Manager for SDL International.
-Over the past 12 years Kelly has provided many Fortune 500 companies services in education and IT consultancy specializing in content management and global services.
-Prior to joining SDL Tridion in 2000, Kelly was active in the education field working as a teacher.
+Kelly Thompson is Director of Training Services for Lithium Technologies, responsible for leading and building the training program including the next generation of online learning courses and certification programs.
+She joined Lithium in 2014 from SDL International where she led the global education team.
+Over the past 12 years Kelly has provided many Fortune 500 companies services in education and IT consultancy specializing in social experience and global services.
+Prior to her career in IT, Kelly was active in the education field working as a teacher.

 Paul Volberding, MD, is a Professor of Medicine at UCSF and Chief of the Medical Service at the San Francisco Veterans Affairs Medical Center.
 For much of the AIDS epidemic, Paul’s professional activities centered at San Francisco General Hospital where he established a model program of AIDS patient care, research, and professional education.